 To start receiving Google Cloud Platform (GCP) data with New Relic GCP integrations, connect your Google project to New Relic infrastructure monitoring.
 If you don't have one already, create a New Relic account.
 It's free, forever.

 In the GCP project API & Services Library settings, you must enable Google Stackdriver Monitoring API.

 A user with Project IAM Admin role is needed to add the service account ID as a member in your GCP project.

-In the GCP project IAM & admin, the service account must have the Project Viewer role or, alternatively, a custom role.
+In the GCP project IAM & admin, the service account must have the Project Viewer role and the Service Usage Consumer role or, alternatively, a custom role.

 For user account authorization:

 The New Relic user that will integrate the GCP project must have a Google account and must be able to view the GCP project that New Relic will monitor.